qmk/qmk_firmware/keyboards/switchplate/southpaw_fullsize/keymaps/via/readme.md

 # The via keymap for southpaw fullsize

-For use with via configurator
+For use with VIA configurator